SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 safe code in Swift avoids these problems.
-For information about how Swift ensures you set initial values, see <doc:Initialization>, and for information about how Swift checks data safety in concurrent code, see <doc:Concurrency>.
+For information about how Swift ensures you set initial values, see <doc:Initialization>, and for information about how Swift checks memory safety in concurrent code, see <doc:Concurrency>.

 Sometimes you need to work outside of the bounds of safety ---